CoinTK/BitBox/README.md

 BitBox APP is an iOS App integrated with the [BitBox-Server](https://github.com/CoinTK/BitBox-Server) and [CoinTK](https://github.com/CoinTK/CoinTK) python scripts with fancy visualization tools.

-The App is fully functional and should compile on most systems without issues.
+The app is functional and should compile on most systems without issues.